Nuptial gift: Evolution, costs and benefits

 Male sperm offers many nutrients to increase a female's lifetime and egg production.
 These nutrients include acids or sodium.
 Male sperm also protects females and their eggs from predators.
 The females would also gain a net benefit from a male's sperm.
 Female recipients are supposed to produce bigger offspring than those females who did not receive nuptial gifts.
 The eggs of female spiders who receive nuptial gifts may hatch at a higher rate than those without nuptial gifts.
 Historically, nuptial gifts were seen as nutritional substances given to females from males during mating.
 The male benefits from a net fitness.
 Although the gifts are costly to find or produce, the gifts will increase attraction and copulation with other females.
 One of the more recently identified costs to males is reduced running speed due to gift-carrying.
 This cost may be exacerbated in areas of high predation.
 Nuptial gifts can benefit a male by increasing his paternity share when females are promiscuous.
 In some insects, nuptial gifts allow the male to copulate longer and transfer more sperm to the female.
 In fruit flies, katydids, and scorpionflies, nuptial gifts contain substances that reduce a female's receptivity to additional matings.
 While nuptial gifts also may boost female fecundity, from a male's perspective, such investment will only be beneficial if it increases the number of his own offspring.
-In bell crickets, nuptial gifts may be necessary to avoid injury or death by cannibalizing females.
+In bell crickets, nuptial gifts may be necessary to avoid injury or death by cannibalistic females.
 This additional benefit allows gift-giving males to surpass the fitness of other males.
 In this way, females are exploiting the inherent sexual dimorphism of their species.